 Today’s school rating system does not communicate what parent’s think they are communicating.
 The ratings are more about parent income than they are about school quality.

 Obscuring High Quality Schools in Urban Areas

-Another side effect of biased school ratings, which can have awful impacts for schools in urban areas, is rapid gentrification.
+Another potential side effect of biased school ratings is rapid gentrification, which can have awful impacts for schools, particularly in urban areas.
 When high quality schools are obscured from view, affluent families will seek out “hidden gems”.
 A few band together and send their kids to their low scoring neighborhood school.
 They have a good experience.
 Word gets around, and before you know it, that school and neighborhood becomes the focus of aggressive, intense gentrification.